10 Things To Do In DC This Holiday Season

 2. Pose with "The People's Tree"

 The tradition of the Capitol Christmas Tree, or "The People's Tree," began in 1964 when Speaker of the U.S. House of Representatives John W. McCormack (D-MA) placed a live Christmas tree on the Capitol lawn.
 In 1970, the Capitol Architect asked the U.S. Forest Service to provide a Christmas tree.
 Since then, a different national forest has been chosen each year to provide "The People's Tree."
 This national forest also works with state forests to provide companion trees that are smaller Christmas trees for offices in Washington, D.C.
-This year the tree will be lit on December 6 by the Speaker of the House, and hails all the way from Oregon!
+This year the tree will be lit in early December by the Speaker of the House, and hails all the way from New Mexico!